9.6. Constructors And Initializer Lists

 Each constructor is designed to fill a specific programming need, but most classes will only need a few constructors - not all.
 The following sections describe each kind of constructor in detail, but the focus is on the constructor's visible operations.
 One object-oriented feature, polymorphism, requires that each object store a hidden pointer (called the vptr or virtual pointer).
 One of the tasks of every constructor is to initialize vptr, which it does by running code that the compiler automatically inserts into each constructor.
 If the class does not have any constructors, the compiler creates a simple default constructor to initialize the vptr.
 We'll explore polymorphism in more detail in a later chapter.

 As described below, we typically distinguish constructors based on their parameters.
 However, we use the term "general constructor" to denote any constructor that doesn't fit into one of the other categories.
 Further confusing constructor identification, sometimes we need a general constructor having only one parameter, but we don't use it as a conversion constructor.
-Sometimes the distinction between a general and conversion constructor is how we use it rather than the number of parameters.
+Sometimes, the distinction between a general and conversion constructor depends on how we use it rather than the number of parameters.
 We'll see in the CString example later in the chapter that this can sometimes cause problems.

 The Default Constructor